SurvMamba: State Space Model with Multi-grained Multi-modal Interaction for Survival Prediction: Methodology

 \subsection{Survival Prediction}

-Recognizing the varying significance of features at different granularities for survival prediction, we employ an adaptive fusion strategy to fuse features across granular levels.
-Utilizing learned hyper-parameter denoted as $\alpha$, we subsequently derive the final feature set for prognostication with $H_f$ and $H_c$, as follows:
+Recognizing the varying significance of features at different granularities for survival prediction, we employ an adaptive fusion strategy with learnable weight denoted as $\alpha$ to fuse features across granular levels.
+We initialize $\alpha$ at 0.5 and include it in the optimizer parameters, adjusting it during optimization to minimize the loss function.
+Subsequently, we derive the final feature set for prognostication with $H_f$ and $H_c$, as follows:

 Survival prediction estimates the risk probability of an outcome event before a specific time.
-For the final multi-modal feature $H^{i}$ of \( i \)-th patient, we use NLL loss ~\cite{zadeh2020bias} as the loss function for optimizing survival prediction, following previous works~\cite{xu2023multimodal}:
+For the final multi-modal feature $H^{i}$ of \( i \)-th patient, we use NLL loss ~\cite{zadeh2020bias} as the loss function for optimizing survival prediction, following~\cite{xu2023multimodal}.